nielsabels/blog/_posts/2020-01-14-introducing-c4-modelling-using-plantuml.markdown

 This post introduces a way to create and maintain software architecture diagrams, based on the C4 Model, using PlantUML.
 If you are unfamiliar with the C4 modelling language, feel free to check out [my introduction](2020/01/06/an-introduction-to-the-c4-modelling-language.html).

-In short, it will turn the contents of the following `.puml` file into the C4 diagram below it.
+In short, you will be able to turn the contents of the following `.puml` file into the C4 diagram below it.
+It will do this both as a preview as you're writing it, and as a `.png` file on disk after each time you save, using Visual Studio Code.

 <script src="https://gist.github.com/nielsabels/4b7dca1c17bdfeb5f10da58e52c67954.js"></script>

 ![c4-system-context](/assets/img/2020-01-14/c4-system-context.png)

-To enable others to do this, I've created a repository which is meant to be used with Visual Studio Code.
-Visual Studio Code is used as a source-code editor for the PlantUML markup (`.puml`).
-VSCode supports previewing diagrams as you are writing them, as well as exporting diagrams upon save.

 # How-to guide